-Understanding Section 44 of Arbitration and Conciliation Act
+What is Section 44 of Arbitration and Conciliation Act?

 Section 44: Definition of a Foreign Award

-A foreign award refers to an arbitral award given in an international arbitration proceeding.
+A foreign award in arbitration act refers to an arbitral award made in an international arbitration proceeding where:

-Non-contractual (e.g., disputes over investment rights, intellectual property).
+Non-contractual (e.g., disputes over intellectual property, investment rights).

-The dispute must be commercial in nature as per Indian law.
+2. The dispute is commercial in nature under Indian law.

-The award must have been made on or after October 11, 1960, when India adopted the New York Convention on Arbitration.
+3. The award was made on or after 11 October 1960, the date from which India enforced the New York Convention.

 Example: